-23. Over the past 30 days, how many days, if any, did you smoke cigarettes?
-By cigarettes, we mean menthol cigarettes, regular cigarettes, and loose tobacco rolled into cigarettes or cigars.
+23. Over the past 30 days, how many days, if any, did you use tobacco?
+By tobacco, we mean menthol cigarettes, regular cigarettes, loose tobacco rolled into cigarettes or cigars, pipe tobacco, snuff, chewing tobacco, dipping tobacco, snus, and others.